awkena/qrlabelr/README.md

 **Both the customizable functions and Shiny app were created to deliver the exact same features, so it all boils down to a user's preference.**

-### Label content
+## Label content
-Figure 1 shows 10 delineated positions available to users to be filled with human-readable text items (positions 1 - 9) and machine-readable QR code (position 10).
+Figure 1 shows 10 delineated positions available to users that can be filled with human-readable text items (positions 1 - 9) and machine-readable QR code (position 10).

 |<img src='inst/extdata/label_design.JPG' style="width: 400px;" />|
 |:--:|
 | *Fig. 1.
 Content of rectangular plot label showing 9 delineated text positions and 1 QR code position* |

-### Creating field plot labels with customizable function
+## Creating field plot labels with customizable function

-To create field plot labels with functions, use the `field_label()` function.
-The versatility and flexibility of the function allow for the creation of rectangular labels based on any template, where the page setting and label dimension parameters can be defined by the user using specific arguments.
+To create field plot labels in R, use the `field_label()` function.
+This function creates rectangular field plot labels based on a template, where the page setting and label dimension parameters can be defined by the user using specific arguments.

-For instance, to create field plot labels based on the the Avery 94241 template (https://www.avery.com/blank/labels/94241), the `field_label()` function can be modified by supplying all required information as arguments to the function's parameters, as seen in the code snippet below:
+For instance, to create field plot labels based on the [Avery 94241 template](https://www.avery.com/blank/labels/94241), the `field_label()` function is used as shown in the code snippet below:

 ``` r
 library(qrlabelr)